fEst1ck/hsProust/README.md

 adopt is given in Chapter 2.

 # Syntax
-We do not require expressions to be fully parenthesized as in original Proust.
-Except for λ and → which are right associative, all other operators associate to the left.
-Operator precedences are shown in the grammar.
-We allow haskell style variable names.
+Operators associate to the left, except for λ and →, which are right associative.
 ## Grammar for roof terms
 ```
 expr = λ x ⇒ expr
      | expr : t
-     | expr . expr
+     | expr . expr // . is to make parsing easier
      | ∧-intro expr expr
      | ∧-elim0 expr expr
      | ∧-elim1 expr expr